 Memes and Temes, and especially on how they can help us interpret some of the most general trends of our contemporary societies and on the impact of technology upon our brains and our identity.
 Altius Society at Oxford, IV Annual Conference, 30 September 2017 at the Debating Chamber of the Oxford Union.

 Positive Scepticism: The new science of out-of-body experiences at the European Skeptics Conference ESC’17 – in Wroclaw, Poland, 22-24 September 2017.
-Find out more about the subject of my talk by reading the abstract and watching a short video here.
+Watch the whole lecture here.

 Rethinking Memetics.
 A lecture at the University Library.
 University of Warsaw, 21 September 2017.
 Read more on their Facebook page